n4cr/djangulus/README.md

 # Djangulus

-This is a very simple demonstration on how to use Django, SaaS, and Stimulus 2.0 bundled using webpack.
+This is a very simple demonstration on how to use Django, Sass, and Stimulus 2.0 bundled using webpack.

 ### How to use